 Many of us have to depend on emergency rooms for care when we suddenly develop scary medical symptoms.
 Unfortunately, these facilities are equipped to deal with sudden illness and are not necessarily equipped to make an accurate diagnosis.
 Appendicitis, pulmonary embolisms, meningitis, and heart attacks may also be regularly misdiagnosed in an emergency room.

 Whether it’s a misdiagnosed heart attack lawsuit, you’re seeking stroke misdiagnosis compensation, or anything along the same lines, an experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+Call 317.886.1924 or fill out an online contact form for a free, no-obligation case evaluation.

 Table of Contents